abiosoft/river/README.md

 ```

 ### Middleware
-A middleware is any function that takes in the context.
+Any function that takes in the context can be used as a middleware.
 ```go
 type Middleware func(c *river.Context)
 ```